daniellem62/SnapStem/README.md

 ## 📈 Stretch Goals
 Some stretch goals for the project are to:

 - Add more plants to the database.
-Currectly, there a limited of number of plants in the database so if a user tries to identify a plant that is not in the database it will not give an accurate result.
+Currently, there are a limited of number of plants in the database.
+Therefore, if a user tries to identify a plant that is not in the database it will not give an accurate result.
 - Add a plant inventory/wishlist feature for users to track their plants.
 - Implement plant care schedule tracking, with reminders for watering, fertilizing, and pruning.
 - Improve plant identification accuracy by integrating a web crawler or API database for expanded care information.